Every day – roughly between twelve and two-thirty – a large part of Bolivia closes down.

 - Sopa de maní – a delicious soup made with peanuts (maní = peanuts) and filled with pasta, potatoes, a piece of meat and sometimes vegetables.

 - Chairo – a soup much eaten in La Paz.
-It is a traditional soup that comes with chuño (deep-fried potato]), moto (white corn), charque (jerked meat) and kilkiña (a flavor enhancer).
+It is a traditional soup that comes with chuño (deep-frozen potato]), moto (white corn), charque (jerked meat) and kilkiña (a flavor enhancer).

 Most of the time you can choose between two main courses.
 If you don’t understand the Spanish terms for the meals, ask if you can have a look in the pots and pans in the kitchen, or indicate a neighbor’s plate that looks appetizing – I find it a perfect of ordering food in a country where I don’t speak the language.

 A typical Bolivian lunch has a piece of meat or chicken that generally comes with rice and a salad.
 Rice may be replaced by pasta or potatoes.
 Asadito is a common term to indicate a good piece of beef that comes with an almuerzo.